BingkAI-B21CAP0161/C-Mask-Machine-Learning/Masked_Face_Classification/README.md

 For the last trial, we decided to try make a model that can classify 5 classes.
 These classes are divided to be `correctly masked`, `no mask`, `uncovered chin`, `uncovered nose`, and `uncovered nose and mouth`.
 For this scenario, we used [MaskedFace-Net dataset](https://github.com/cabani/MaskedFace-Net) and combine with [Flickr Faces HQ dataset](https://github.com/NVlabs/ffhq-dataset).
 To obtain a good model then we use transfer learning method using pre-trained model MobileNetV2 and add some layer such as `Conv2D Layer` and `Dropout Layer`.
 Finally, those layer can bring the model to avoid overfitting and obtain good accuracy for training, validation, and testing.
 This model also can classify all 5 classes.

 ### Latest Datasets and Models used
 The latest model used for classification is `MobileNetV2_retrain_best_model.h5`, trained using combined [MaskedFace-Net dataset](https://github.com/cabani/MaskedFace-Net) and [Flickr Faces HQ dataset](https://github.com/NVlabs/ffhq-dataset) for 8 epochs.
+It can be found in the `v1.0.0` release.

 ## Flow of Program
 Training